frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 - **CFOs:** We follow the STIX specification for [customizing objects](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_p2sz1mp7z524).
 The most important rule to create a new object type is that the value of the type property in a Custom Object SHOULD start with “x-” followed by a source unique identifier (like a domain name with dots replaced by hyphens), a hyphen and then the name.
 For example, x-example-com-customobject.
 - **Custom Properties:** We follow the [doc](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_8072zpptza86).
-- **Open Vocabulary extension:** We follow [open vovaulary extension](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_bnnxah80y7by).
+- **Open Vocabulary extension:** We follow [open vocabulary extension](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_bnnxah80y7by).
 Values that are not from the suggested vocabulary SHOULD be all lowercase and SHOULD use hyphens instead of spaces or underscores as word separators.

 ## Properites of CFOs